-This is the Left at the Gate Top Ten for who I think will be making headlines on or around Preakness Day:
+This is the LATG Preakness Top Ten of horses and people who I think will be in the news on or around Preakness Day: